htarold/openvent/README.md

 Water traps of sufficient capacity must be added in line with the insp and exp circuits.
 These should also be mounted low.
+The tubing leading to/from gasometer and PEEP bottle must rise 1m vertically before going to their traps.

 An alarm must be added.
 This is preferably a magnetic reed switch, inductive